kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

 - Existing HPAs continue to work unchanged
 - External metrics without `fallback` configuration behave as they do today (no scaling when unavailable)
 - Users can add `fallback` configuration to external metrics in their HPAs
-- The controller begins tracking per-metric `consecutiveFailureCount` for external metrics with fallback configured, starting from 0
+- The controller begins tracking per-metric `firstFailureTime` for external metrics with fallback configured
+  - On the first failure, `firstFailureTime` is set to the current timestamp
+  - On subsequent failures, the timestamp is preserved to track failure duration
+  - On success, `firstFailureTime` is cleared (set to nil)
-- The `fallbackActive` and `consecutiveFailureCount` status fields are populated for external metrics
+- The `fallbackActive`, `firstFailureTime`, and `fallbackReplicas` status fields are populated for external metrics with fallback configured
+- Fallback activates when `(current time - firstFailureTime) >= failureDuration`

 #### Downgrade

 When the feature gate is disabled:
 - The `fallback` field in `ExternalMetricSource` is ignored by the controller
-- The `fallbackActive` and `consecutiveFailureCount` status fields are not updated (remain at last values but are not used)
+- The `fallbackActive`, `firstFailureTime`, and `fallbackReplicas` status fields are not updated (remain at last values but are not used)
 - All external metrics revert to current behavior: HPA cannot scale based on them when they're unavailable
 - Any HPAs currently using fallback values will:
   - Maintain their current replica count
   - Stop using fallback values
   - Resume normal metric-based scaling when external metrics become available again
 - No disruption to running workloads (pods are not restarted)
+- The `firstFailureTime` timestamp remains in the status but is not evaluated or updated

 All logic related to fallback evaluation, failure counting, and status updates is gated by the `HPAExternalMetricFallback` feature gate.